godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Social/Intimidation.md

 >
 > On a success, the target is [[Frightened\|Frightened 1]]

-#### Trained Actions
-These actions can be performed by characters who are *Trained* in `=this.file.name`; they are not available to characters with lesser training.
-#### Expert Actions
-These actions can be performed by characters who are *Experts* in `=this.file.name`; they are not available to characters with lesser training.
 - - -
 # Perks
->> [!info|text-Center clear]+ Trained Perk:
+>> [!info|text-Center clear]+ Trained Perk: Bully
 >> *When you become Trained in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
->>
+>> Increase the value of all Frightened conditions you inflict by 1.

 >> [!info|text-Center clear]+ Expertise Perk: Ward of Fear
 >> *When you become an Expert in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
->> The spells of those who are afraid of you are less effective.
-Until the end of combat, you gain Resistance to damage dealt by spells cast by combatants that you have succeeding in *Demoralizing*.
+>> Those who are afraid of you are less effective.
+Until the end of combat, you gain Resistance to damage dealt by spells cast by combatants that you have succeeding in *Demoralizing*, and you take less damage from their attacks equal to their Frightened value.

 >> [!info|text-Center clear]+ Masterful Perk: Fear’s Howling Cry
 >> *When you become a Master in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
->> Your *Demoralize* becomes a free action with a trigger of “When you start your turn; or, when you roll initiative.”
+>> Your *Demoralize* becomes a free action with a trigger of “When you successfully make a Melee weapon attack; or, when you roll initiative.”
 Additionally, it affects all enemies within its range, not just a single target.
+You can still use it as a normal action.

->> [!info|text-Center clear]+ Legendary Perk: Death by Fear Itself
+>> [!info|text-Center clear]+ Legendary Perk: Fear, the Mindkiller
 >> *When you become a Legend in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
->>
+>> Whenever you use *Demoralize*, any enemies who are immune to it and still Frightened must make a **Mind** check.
+On a failure, they increase their Frightened condition by 1 (or 2, on a critical failure (*this is not affected by Bully*).)
+If an enemy would become Frightened 10 or more, they die as their mind collapses under the weight of their fear.